 US ambassador in Islamabad says helicopter pilots mistook Pakistani soldiers for Taliban fighters they were pursuing.

-Pakistan has decided not to reopen a key border crossing used by Nato for supplies to Afghanistan, despite a US apology for a helicopter attack that killed two Pakistani soldiers.
+Pakistan has decided not to reopen a key border crossing used by Nato for supplies to Afghanistan, despite the US apology over the soldiers’ deaths.

-Abdul Basit, Pakistan’s foreign ministry spokesman, said on Thursday that authorities were still evaluating the situation and a decision to reopen the Torkham crossing will be taken “in due course.”
+Basit said that authorities were still evaluating the situation and a decision to reopen the Torkham crossing will be taken “in due course”.

-Hundreds of lorries have been stranded near the border or stuck in traffic on the way to the one route into Afghanistan from the south that has remained open.
+Hundreds of lorries have been stranded near the closed border while others have been stuck in traffic on the way to the one route into Afghanistan from the south that has remained open.

 Taliban fighters have taken advantage of the impasse to launch attacks against the vehicles.
 A driver was killed and about 70 fuel tankers were set on fire in attacks on Wednesday.

 US and Pakistani officials had predicted the border crossing would be reopened in a matter of days, and that the apology would provide Pakistan with a face-saving way to back down.

 But even if the border is reopened, underlying tensions will remain in the US-Pakistan relationship, especially over Pakistan’s unwillingness to go after Afghan Taliban fighters on its territory.

 “The Americans have permeated almost every department of Pakistan and it’s not possible for the ISI to be cheating them”